scikit-hep/iminuit/README.md

 # iminuit

-**Python interface to the `MINUIT2` C++ package - Fitting like a boss**
+**Python interface to the MINUIT2 C++ package - Fitting like a boss!**

 Branch | Linux (Py-2.7, Py-3.6) | Windows (Py-2.7, Py-3.6)
 ------ | ---------------------- | ------------------------
 master | [![Build Status Travis](https://travis-ci.org/iminuit/iminuit.svg?branch=master)](https://travis-ci.org/iminuit/iminuit?branch=master) | [![Build status Appveyor](https://ci.appveyor.com/api/projects/status/g6vymxvu9ax34e7l?svg=true)](https://ci.appveyor.com/project/HDembinski/iminuit-b4eg8)

-iminuit works with Python-2.7 to 3.5 on Windows, Mac, and Linux.
+iminuit works with Python-2.7 to 3.5 on Windows, Mac (manually tested), and Linux.

 It can be used as a general robust function minimisation method, but it really shines when used in statistical likelihood fits of models to data,